City Chief of Parks, Culture & Recreation | Department Director: Anna America

-Mission Statement: To provide and preserve quality parks and recreation opportunities for all Tulsa citizens.
+Mission & Vision Statement: To create, provide and preserve quality parks and recreation opportunities that meet community needs for the health and well-being for all Tulsa citizens.

-Tulsa Parks manages 135 parks covering roughly 8,652 acres.
-This includes two nature centers, six community centers, four with fitness facilities, gymnasiums and all have meeting rooms.
-There are 57 miles of walking trails, two skate parks, two dog parks, and five swimming pools.
-In addition, there are 185 sports fields, 94 playgrounds, 104 tennis courts, 8 outdoor pickleball courts, 13 water playgrounds, 18 splash pads, 72 picnic shelters, 4 golf courses and 8 disc golf courses.
+Quick Facts: Tulsa Parks manages 135 parks covering roughly 6,553 acres.
+This includes the Redbud Valley Nature Preserve, two specialty centers, and six community centers with various amenities including, fitness facilities, gymnasiums, art studio space and meeting rooms.
+There are 57 miles of walking trails, one skate park, three dog parks, and five swimming pools.
+In addition, there are 227 sports fields*, 99 playgrounds, 94 tennis courts, 8 outdoor pickleball courts, 13 water playgrounds, 18 splash pads, 96 picnic shelters, 4 golf courses and 8 disc golf courses.**

 *132 diamond fields and 95 rectangular fields **29 basketball courts and 36 half courts